fabacab/wp-pgp-encrypted-emails/readme.txt

 WP PGP Encrypted Emails can automatically sign and encrypt any email that WordPress sends to your site's admin email address or your users's email addresses.
 You give it a copy of the recipient's PGP public key and/or their S/MIME certificate, and it does the rest.
 You can even automatically generate a signing keypair for your site to use.

-Encrypting protects your user's privacy by ensuring that emails intended for them can be read only by them, and them alone.
-Signing helps your users verify that email they receive purporting to be from your site actually was sent by your server.
-If you're a plugin or theme developer, you can encrypt and/or sign *arbitrary data* using this plugin's familiar API built with standard WordPress filter hooks.
+Encrypting outgoing emails protects your user's privacy by ensuring that emails intended for them can be read only by them, and them alone.
+Moreover, signing those emails helps your users verify that email they receive purporting to be from your site was *actually* sent by your server, and not some imposter.
+If you're a plugin or theme developer, you can encrypt and/or sign *arbitrary data* using this plugin's familiar API built with standard WordPress filter hooks, enabling the development of highly secure communication and publishing tools fully integrated with your WordPress install.
+See the [`README.markdown`](https://github.com/meitar/wp-pgp-encrypted-emails/#readme) file for details on cryptographic implementation.

 *Donations for this and [my other free software plugins](https://profiles.wordpress.org/meitar#content-plugins) make up a chunk of my income.
 If you continue to enjoy this plugin, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&amp;business=TJLPJYXHSRBEE&amp;lc=US&amp;item_name=WP%20PGP%20Encrypted%20Emails&amp;item_number=wp-pgp-encrypted-emails&amp;currency_code=USD&amp;bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted). :) Thank you for your support!*